AvolitesLtd/TitanManual/prismdocs/prism/encoder/encoder-settings.md

 import Keys from '@site/src/components/key.ts';

-The **Encoder Settings** section let users specify the settings to be applied on an encodelist item.
+The **Encoder Settings** section let users specify the settings to be applied on an Encode List item.
-It is accesible by left clicking the <Keys.PrismKey>Sub Menu</Keys.PrismKey> icon next to the encodelist item name and then clicking on **Settings**.
+It is accesible by left clicking the <Keys.PrismKey>Sub Menu</Keys.PrismKey> icon next to the Encode List item name and then clicking on **Settings**.
 The results of these settings will be applied to the file once you press **Back** to the **Encoder** area and then transcode the item.

 ## File settings